 What will the industry look like in 20 years’ time?

 The evolution of manufacturing techniques and equipment will define how manufacturing will look in 20 years.
+Manufacturing and IT are to become more intwined.
 There is no doubt that the world of ‘Big Data’ and the ‘Internet of Things’ will accelerate the need for product changes.
 While actually shortening the gap between product designers and consumers.
 This will put more pressure on delivering these changes to market to gain the competitive advantage.
 A lot of UK companies that have relied on design skills and off shore manufacture may well be forced to bring some of the manufacture back in-house.

 Ochiba will be exhibiting at The Manufacturing Management Show, Ricoh Arena, Coventry – 22/23 November 2017